Witt vectors, semirings, and total positivity: Witt vectors of -algebras

 \subsection{Coordinates for Witt vectors of rings}

 When $A$ is a ring, the bijection $\ser$ of (\ref{diag:ghost-and-series-maps}) allows us to identify Witt vectors and power series.
-In other words, the complete symmetric functions give a full set of coordinates on the $\bZ$-scheme $W=\Spec \Lambda_\bZ$.
+In other words, the complete symmetric functions give a free set of coordinates on the $\bZ$-scheme $W=\Spec(\Lambda_\bZ)$.

 Note that there are three other common conventions for identifying Witt vectors and power series.
 Given any two signs $\eps_1,\eps_2\in\{+1,-1\}$, the map